KQM-git/TCL/characters/anemo/xiao.md

 ---
 description: >-
-  A yaksha adeptus who defends Liyue.
-Also heralded as the "Conqueror of Demons" or "Vigilant Yaksha."
+  A Yaksha Adeptus who defends Liyue.
+Also heralded as the "Conquer of Demons" or "Vigilant Yaksha"
 ---

 # Xiao